citp/privacy-policy-historical/s/su/sun/sunny.co.uk.md

-> *The following text is extracted and transformed from the sunny.co.uk privacy policy that was archived on 2014-07-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140701131957id_/https%3A//sunny.co.uk/your-privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sunny.co.uk privacy policy that was archived on 2015-03-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150317025822id_/https%3A//sunny.co.uk/your-privacy) for the most accurate reproduction.*

 # Privacy Policy - Sunny

 Your personal information

-Think Finance (UK) Ltd is committed to respecting and protecting your privacy and ensuring that all of the information we hold about you is correct, relevant and secure.
-We abide by the Data Protection Act 1998 and are registered as Data Controllers with the Information Commissioner’s Office.
+Elevate Credit International Limited is committed to respecting and protecting your privacy and ensuring that all of the information we hold about you is correct, relevant and secure.
+We abide by the Data Protection Act 1998 and are registered as Data Controllers with the Information Commissioner's Office.

 Use of your information

-By using this website you agree to Think Finance (UK) Ltd. holding and processing your personal and non-personal information for the following purposes to:
+By using this website you agree to Elevate Credit International Limited holding and processing your personal and non-personal information for the following purposes to:

   * Manage your account
   * Make decisions regarding your identity and whether to make further cash available for you to borrow.